RossKlaiber/EnGarde/README.md

 **Provide Statistical Data**

-Coaches also get to see charts that
+Coaches also get to see analytical that help measure a player's potential impact on the program.

 Link to the pitch deck : (https://docs.google.com/presentation/d/10Gmd_RV4oiTbaZI7XSYK-t1qPS2BhOv9l6ziT81mmbw/edit#slide=id.g33917df5030_0_589)